pwittlinger/framedinterface/README.md

 Alternatively you can execute the file "setup_planner", which will install the 'Apptainer' (formerly Singularity) image of the planner.
 For windows this requires 'WSL' (Windows Subsystem for Linux), which should come pre-installed with Windows 10 or newer.

+## Good to know
+- The planner currently supported is Fast-Downward, with A* and a fully blind heuristic.
+- The names of the different transition should be unique within a single process model (?)